Find out the latest information and guidance relating to apprenticeships during the COVID-19 pandemic

 Breaks in Learning

 For breaks in learning that are less than four weeks, no formal report is required.
 However, when breaks are required for more than four weeks, apprentices must report these.
-Even though these are usually initiated by apprentices, temporarily during the COVID-19 outbreak employers/training providers are also able to initiate.
+Even though these are usually initiated by apprentices, temporarily during the COVID-19 outbreak employers/training providers are also able to initiate in some cases.

 Please note, training providers will not be paid whilst apprentices are on break.
 Further details on breaks in learning can be seen here.